KristaRutz/VendorList.Solution/README.md

 - Download or clone this repo.
   - **To Download ZIP:**
-    - Select "Download" on the [GitHub Repository](https://github.com/KristaRutz/) site
+    - Select "Download" on the [GitHub Repository](https://github.com/KristaRutz/VendorList.Solution) site
     - Once downloaded, open the ZIP and extract files.
-The new folder will be created as 'ProjectName.Solution'.
+The new folder will be created as 'VendorList.Solution'.
   - **To Clone:**
-    - Clone from command line into your Desktop: `$ git clone https://github.com/KristaRutz/...`
+    - Clone from command line into your Desktop: `$ git clone https://github.com/KristaRutz/VendorList.Solution`
-    - The new directory will be created as 'Desktop/ProjectName.Solution'.
+    - The new directory will be created as 'Desktop/VendorList.Solution'.
 - Once you have stored the files locally, execute the following commands.
-  - Navigate to the application directory: `$ cd ProjectName.Solution/ProjectName`
+  - Navigate to the application directory: `$ cd VendorList.Solution/VendorList`
   - `dotnet build`
   - `dotnet run`
 - Upon success, the program will begin running in your console.